Rhodochrosite: The Leadville Connection

 Colorado’s Red, White, and Blue

-Happy Birthday, America!
-Yes, this weekend kicks off the country’s 243rd birthday parties.
+Happy Birthday, Colorado!
+Yes, this weekend kicks off the state’s 144th birthday parties.
 It’s an outright celebration of everything red, white and blue.
 And fellow Americans, when it comes to states, Colorado simply couldn’t be more patriotic.
 Its nickname is the Centennial State, because in the year of America’s 100th Birthday – 1876 – Colorado received its statehood.
 And of course, there’s the fact that “America The Beautiful” was written by Katherine Bates when she saw Pikes Peak and was inspired to write the verse, “Purple’s mountain’s majesty, above the fruited plain.”

 But did you know that Colorado is the only state whose official geological symbols are red, white and blue?!
 Yes, when it comes to Colorado’s State Mineral (red- rhodochrosite), State Rock (white – Yule marble) and State Gem (blue- aquamarine) this color trio is an intended tribute to America.
 And – of course – this patriotic gesture has a Leadville connection!

 The color red is represented by Colorado’s Official State Mineral: Rhodochrosite.
 And it’s here that the local connection weaves into the red, white and blue story.
 The official bill to designate a state mineral was sponsored in 2002 by State Senator Ken Chlouber and Representative Carl Miller, both from Leadville.